ResearchComputing/Documentation/docs/software/ContainerizationonSummit.md

 ## Containerization Fundamentals

-Containers build upon an idea that has long existed within computing: hardware can be emulated through software. **Virtualization** simulates physical computing hardware through a software application.
+Containers build upon an idea that has long existed within computing: hardware can be emulated through software. **Virtualization** simulates some or all components of computation through a software application.
 Virtual machines use this concept to generate an entire operating system as an application on a host system.
-Containers follow the same idea, but at a much smaller scale.
+Containers follow the same idea, but at a much smaller scale and contained within a system's kernel

 **Containers** are portable compartmentalizations of some or all of the following: An operating system, software, libraries, data, and workflows.
 Containers offer: